Updated: 07/27/2018 | July 27th, 2018

 Experience the nightlife at Lan Kwai Fong

 - Day trip to Macau — The gambling mecca of Macau is a short boat ride away.
-For HKD $150, the 60-75–minute boat ride from Hong Kong’s ferry terminal will take you to this former Portuguese colony, where you can wander gigantic modern casinos, stroll historic streets lined with Portuguese-inspired houses, and dine on egg tarts, a famous local specialty.
+For 150 HKD, the 60-75–minute boat ride from Hong Kong’s ferry terminal will take you to this former Portuguese colony, where you can wander gigantic modern casinos, stroll historic streets lined with Portuguese-inspired houses, and dine on egg tarts, a famous local specialty.

 - Take a cooking class — Hong Kong is full of food.
 Why not learn how to cook some of it?
-This Hong Kong expat website has a list of 20 schools.
+This Hong Kong expat website has a list of 20 schools offering classes!

 - Go hiking — Hong Kong may be a densely packed city, but there is also scenic hiking in the outer mountains and islands.
 There are a lot of trails (especially in the undeveloped parts of the New Territories).
 This link to the Hong Kong tourism board lists all the trails.

-- Visit Disneyland and Ocean Park — If you’re on a family trip, or if you’re a backpacker in touch with your inner child, head to Disneyland or Ocean Park for a fun-filled day.
+- Visit Disneyland — If you’re on a family trip, or if you’re a backpacker in touch with your inner child, head to Disneyland.
 Hang out with Mickey Mouse and shake hands with sea creatures.
-You can see Giant Pandas at Ocean Park, which justifies the whole visit.

 In a city of eight million people, there are countless things to see and do.
-One could fill weeks exploring Hong Kong’s many islands, markets, restaurants, sights, and nightlife.
-Though impossible to condense a city so vast into four-days, this Hong Kong itinerary can help you experience the most Hong Kong has to offer in a short period of time.
+One could fill weeks exploring Hong Kong’s many islands, markets, restaurants, sights, and nightlife and still not see it all.
+Though impossible to condense a city so vast into four-days, this Hong Kong itinerary will help you experience the most Hong Kong has to offer in a short period of time!